 Certain luxury brands are implementing this quite well.
-At the Prada Group, sales associates will be notified when a returning shopper walks in so that they can provide better customer attention.
-This type of specialized services will ultimately help The Prada Group better personalize the experience for their in-store shoppers, which in turn will boost loyalty and build stronger customer relationships.
+At the Prada Group, sales associates will receive a notification when a returning customer walks in so as to enable them to provide improved customer attention.
+This type of custom services will eventually help The Prada Group better customize the experience for their in-store shoppers, which will eventually boost loyalty and result in stronger relationships with their customers.

 First-party data are the #1 marketing priority

 Gone are the days when businesses can get away with silently tracking customers.
 In an age when privacy concerns are paramount and consumers are savvier than ever, businesses need to be creative with their efforts to get to know their customers.